Chris Quinn: Professional career

 Having not been selected in the 2006 NBA draft, Quinn signed a partially guaranteed contract with the Miami Heat, and played for the team in the Orlando Summer League.
-During his first season, he played in 42 games and, in a February 5 bout against the Charlotte Bobcats, started his first ever game for the Heat, filling in for a suspended Gary Payton, and scored 14 points.
+Quinn made the team, and during his first season, he played in 42 games.
+In a February 5 bout against the Charlotte Bobcats, Quinn started his first ever game for the Heat, filling in for a suspended Gary Payton, and scored 14 points.
 He also dished 9 assists in an April 16 match against the Boston Celtics.
-During that first season, Quinn showed competent ballhandling skills and shooting touch, although he was left out of the Heat's playoff roster.
+During that first season, Quinn showed competent ballhandling skills and shooting touch, although he was left out off the Heat's playoff roster.

 In 2007–08, with Payton's retirement and constant injuries to Dwyane Wade and Smush Parker, Quinn garnered more playing time, especially before the February trade that brought Marcus Banks from the Phoenix Suns.
 He scored a season-high 22 points against the Washington Wizards on December 13, connecting six three-point field goals.

 Quinn scored a career high 26 points against the Detroit Pistons on April 15, 2009, on 9-of-13 shooting.
 He scored 19 of the Heat's last 30 points in the game.

 On January 5, 2010, Quinn was traded along with a 2012 second round draft pick and cash to the New Jersey Nets for a conditional second round pick in 2010 NBA draft.

 In October 2010, Quinn joined the Philadelphia 76ers for training camp, but he was waived.
 He was signed by the San Antonio Spurs in November 2010.

 On July 21, 2011, he joined the VTB United League club Khimki Moscow Region.
 In November 2012, he joined the Spanish League club Valencia.
 He then signed with the NBA D-League's Tulsa 66ers on December 28, 2012.

 On March 20, 2013, Quinn was signed by the Cleveland Cavaliers for the rest of the 2012–13 NBA season.

 On July 19, 2013, he was waived by the Cavaliers.